thallysbezerra/rv-test/README.md

 ## CSS

 - All CSS/SCSS theme files are imported on `theme.scss`.
+- Animations on `:hover` in buttons to give feedback of interaction to user.
 - B.E.M.
 (Block Element Modifier) class naming methodology.
 - Breakpoints as mixin, included inside own selector in order to facilitate maintenance.
 - CSS Grid and CSS Flexbox to define layout structures.